 There are two components to this cobbler dessert recipe: the fruit filling and the cobbler topping.

-The biscuit topping for the pineapple cobbler is a cross between a crunchy biscuit and tender cake.
+The biscuit topping for the pineapple cobbler is a cross between a crunchy biscuit and a tender cake.
 We combine all-purpose flour with almond flour – to give the topping a little extra flavor and texture.
 Sugar will give just a kiss of sweetness (we don’t need too much because the filling is sweet!).
 Baking powder to make the topping soft.
 Salt for flavor.
 And of course, cold butter to make the cobbler top light, flavorful, and tender.
 We finish the topping with milk to create a thick batter.

-2. strain the pineapple – save the juice!
+1. strain the pineapple – save the juice!

 For this pineapple upside down cobbler, we use canned pineapple chunks.
 And I do recommend chunks for the simple reason they are good bite-sized pieces.
 Plus, we save some of the juice to make the filling jammy.

-You will have some juice leftover and if you drink it straight from the bowl, I won’t judge! 🙂
+You will have some juice left over and if you drink it straight from the bowl, I won’t judge! 🙂

-3. mix the pineapple filling ingredients
+2. mix the pineapple filling ingredients

-To your bowl of pineapple chunks, add the reserved juice, brown sugar, corn starch, and salt.
+To your bowl of pineapple chunks, add the reserved juice, brown sugar, cornstarch, and salt.
 Give that a good stir then toss in your maraschino cherries.
-I slice mine in half for a better ratio of pineapple to cherry, but feel free to leave yours whole.
+I slice mine in half for a better ratio of pineapple to cherry but feel free to leave yours whole.

 Now that you have your filling ready – yes, it’s that easy – set it aside while you make the cobbler topping.

-4. whisk together the dry ingredients
+3. whisk together the dry ingredients

 Cobblers get their name from their appearance.
 The fruit dessert is topped with a biscuit-like topping that bakes into cobbles, like a cobbled road or path.
 And rather than use your traditional buttermilk biscuit, this cobbler top is a little softer and sweeter.